mnot/I-D/for-the-users/draft.md

 considerations.

 Over time, additional guidance is likely to be defined.
-In the absence of specific guidance on a given topic, this document provides a general approach to making such decisions.
+In the absence of specific guidance on a given topic (such as that referenced above), this document provides a general approach to making such decisions.

 Doing so helps the IETF achieve its mission, and also helps to assure the long-term health of the Internet.
 By prioritising the concerns of end users, we assure that it reaches the greatest number